-This spring and summer of 2018 GCDT have been busy working with the wider community of Gorebridge to create a wildflower meadow area adjacent to the ruins of Newbyres Castle.
+In spring and summer of 2018 GCDT were busy working with the wider community of Gorebridge to create a wildflower meadow area adjacent to the ruins of Newbyres Castle.

 This often overlooked green space, nestled behind the historic Main Street is a treasured haven for plants, birds and insects.
-With the support of funding from the Grow Wild project and the helping hands of children from the nurseries, schools, community groups and volunteers work has been underway to enhance the biodiversity of the area by sowing and growing native wildflowers to be planted in the area.
+With the support of funding from the Grow Wild project and the helping hands of children from the nurseries, schools, community groups and volunteers work took place to enhance the biodiversity of the area by sowing and growing native wildflowers to be planted in the area.

 Midlothian Artist Fiona Maher delivered a number of community-based workshops inspiring community plant conservation through art by designing a wildflower graffiti design for the meadow space.
 Midlothian Council Landscape department are helping in preparing the ground, spreading the subsoil and putting in a protective fence to allow the seedlings time to safely establish.
 This is a long-term community project with nature doing most of the work!